hardwario/docs/chester/firmware-sdk/github-actions-ci.md

         path: vendor
 ```

 We need to setup SSH key for CI to be able to access the SDK repository on HARDWARIO GitLab.
-We will
+We will use the secrets that you created in the [**Setup Env**](#setup-env) step

 ```
     - name: Install SSH key